Popular now on KPCC

 Southern California Public Radio (SCPR) is a California-based nonprofit organization that operates flagship station 89.3 KPCC, Pasadena as well as 89.1 KUOR, Redlands and 90.3 KVLA, Coachella.
 SCPR provides governance, management, and operational oversight for all three stations.
 Principal programming originates on KPCC and is repeated on KUOR and KVLA, extending SCPR service into the Inland Empire and the Coachella Valley/Palm Springs area.

 Southern California Public Radio (SCPR) is an organization of American Public Media (APM).
 In addition to being SCPR's parent company, APM is also a national program provider and the non-profit support organization of Minnesota Public Radio (MPR).
 Although SCPR is organizationally related to APM, it is managed by a Southern California based management team and is governed by a separate board of trustees in Southern California.

-SCPR broadcasts some national programming from APM, including Marketplace, Marketplace Money, A Prairie Home Companion, The Splendid Table, and The Story.
+SCPR broadcasts some national programming from APM, including Marketplace, Live from Here, and The Splendid Table.
 In addition, APM provides SCPR some administrative and technical support services.

 What is the relationship between SCPR and KPCC?

 Pasadena Area Community College District (PACCD), which operates Pasadena City College (PCC), owns the broadcast license for 89.3 KPCC, Pasadena.
 As owner of the license, PACCD has ultimate responsibility and control over KPCC.